 A personal injury lawyer who works on a contingency fee basis only gets paid if their case has a successful outcome.
 In other words, their client doesn’t pay unless the client is compensated for their injuries.
 Under contingency fee arrangements, a lawyer agrees to accept a fixed percentage (typically between 33 and 40 percent) of any settlement, jury award, or verdict in your case, rather than charging hourly fees.

 Lawyers working on contingency do not charge a retainer or upfront fee.
-Accident victims using personal injury lawyers never pay a penny from their pocket unless their lawyer recovers money for them first.
+Accident victims using a St. Louis injury attorney never pay a penny from their pocket unless their lawyer recovers money for them first.

 Table of Contents

 The contingency fee comes from the compensation that an attorney recovers for their client.
 If the attorney settles the personal injury claim, the payment will be deducted from that settlement amount.
 If the case ends up going to trial, the lawyer’s contingency fee comes from the verdict award.